Montserrat: New crops and politics

 Much of Montserrat came to be owned by smallholders.

 From 1871 to 1958, the island was administered as part of the federal crown colony of the British Leeward Islands, becoming a province of the short-lived West Indies Federation from 1958 to 1962.
 The first Chief Minister of Montserrat was William Henry Bramble of the Montserrat Labour Party from 1960 to 1970; he worked to promote labour rights and boost tourism to the island, and Montserrat's original airport was named in his honour.
 Bramble's son, Percival Austin Bramble, was critical of the way tourist facilities were being constructed, and he set up his own party, the Progressive Democratic Party, which won the 1970 Montserratian general election.
 Percival Bramble served as Chief Minister from 1970 to 1978.
-The period 1978 to 1991 was dominated politically by Chief Minister John Osborne and his People's Liberation Movement A brief flirtation with possibly declaring independence never materialised.
+The period 1978 to 1991 was dominated politically by Chief Minister John Osborne and his People's Liberation Movement (PLM).
+A brief flirtation with possibly declaring independence never materialised.

 On 10 May 1991, the Caribbean Territories (Abolition of Death Penalty for Murder) Order 1991 came into force, formally abolishing the death penalty for murder on Montserrat.

 Corruption allegations within the PLM party resulted in the collapse of the Osborne government in 1991, with Reuben Meade becoming the new chief minister, and early elections were called.

 In 1995–1999, Montserrat was devastated by catastrophic volcanic eruptions in the Soufrière Hills, which destroyed the capital city of Plymouth, and necessitated the evacuation of a large part of the island.
 Many Montserratians emigrated abroad, mainly to the United Kingdom, although some have returned.
 The eruptions rendered the entire southern half of the island uninhabitable, and it is currently designated an Exclusion Zone with restricted access.

 Criticism of the Montserratian government's response to the disaster led to the resignation of Chief Minister Bertrand Osborne in 1997 after only a year in office.
 He was replaced by David Brandt, who remained in office until 2001.
 Since leaving office, Brandt has been the subject of multiple criminal investigation into alleged sex offences with minors.
 He was found guilty of six counts of sexual exploitation and sentenced to fifteen years in July 2021.

 John Osborne returned as Chief Minister following victory in the 2001 election.
 He was ousted by Lowell Lewis of the Montserrat Democratic Party in 2006.
 Reuben Meade returned to office in 2009 to 2014.
 During his term, the post of Chief Minister was replaced with that of Premier.

 In the autumn of 2017, Montserrat was not affected by Hurricane Irma, and sustained only minor damage from Hurricane Maria.

-Since November 2019, Easton Taylor-Farrell of the Movement for Change and Prosperity party has been the island's Premier.
+In November 2019, Easton Taylor-Farrell of the Movement for Change and Prosperity party became the island's Premier, followed, again, by Meade in October 2024, now leader of the United Alliance party that he had founded earlier that year.